oddbird/oddleventy/content/blog/2021/containerqueries.md

 ### Define a containment context

-To achieve this, first a containment context must be defined.
+To achieve this, first define a containment context.
 This lets the browser know which container to query against later.

 ```scss
 article,